voxpupuli/puppet-cvmfs/README.md

 ### Stratum 0 Configuration as a Defined Type
 A new method where each stratum 0 can be configured as an instance.
 The advantage here is that multiple stratum zeros can be configured per server.
-The previous class method will deprecated at some future point.
+The previous class method will be deprecated at some future point.

 ```puppet
 cvmfs::zero{'files.example.org':